DedalusDedalus Labs

 How we built the Markdown-to-PDF MCP server

 The server is implemented with the Dedalus MCP framework and exposed over streamable HTTP in stateless mode.
-It is published to the marketplace and referenced by a marketplace slug, so an agent can use it without any local MCP infrastructure.
+It is published to the marketplace, so you can use this agent in one line of code.

 End-to-end flow (LLM + MCP tool calling)